 The NC DCM periodically updates shoreline change rates for the entire state for purposes of computing ocean hazard setback factors.
-DCM computes shoreline change rates using the "end point" method that measures the difference in position of an "early shoreline" with the shoreline shown on a more recent set of aerial photographs.
-For the 2011 update, DCM used an early shoreline interpreted from a 1940 set of aerial photos and the more recent shoreline determined from 2009 aerial photos.
-Since the DCM data covered a larger timeframe, the DCM shoreline change rates along the Town of Duck have less variability than the rates computed from the LiDAR data.
+DCM computes shoreline change rates using the "end point" method that essentially measures the difference in position of an "early shoreline" with the shoreline shown on a more recent set of aerial photographs.
+For the 2011 update, DCM actually used an early shoreline interpreted from a 1940 set of aerial photos and the more recent shoreline determined from 2009 aerial photos.
+Since the DCM data covered a larger timeframe, the DCM shoreline change rates along Kill Devil Hills had less variability than the rates computed from the LiDAR data.

-SBEACH Model
+SBEACH model

-Storm erosion modeling for the Town of Duck was conducted using the Storm Induced BEAch CHange Model (SBEACH, Larson and Kraus, 1989).
+Storm erosion modeling for Kill Devil Hills was conducted using the Storm- Induced BEAch CHange Model (SBEACH, Larson and Kraus, 1989).
 SBEACH simulates the beach profile changes due to storm generated waves and water levels over the duration of the storm.

-The SBEACH analysis for Duck used storm characteristics associated with Hurricane Isabel to 1) determine which structures would be vulnerable to storm damage under existing conditions and 2) evaluate the potential for erosion response alternatives to reduce storm damage vulnerability.
+The SBEACH analysis for Kill Devil Hills used storm characteristics associated with Hurricane Isabel to 1) determine which structures would be vulnerable to storm damage under existing conditions and 2) evaluate the potential for erosion response alternatives to reduce storm damage vulnerability.
 Hurricane Isabel impacted the area in September 2003 and produced a maximum water level of +5.6 feet NAVD.
-The storm still-water level was measured at the USACE Field Research Facility (FRF).
+The storm still water level was measured at the USACE Field Research Facility (FRF) located in Duck, NC, which is about 9.5 miles (15.3 km) north of the northern town limits of Kill Devil Hills.

-In general, a storm similar to Hurricane Isabel would have a probability of occurring in any given year of between 4% to 5%, i.e., a storm similar to Hurricane Isabel would be expected to impact the area an average of once every 20 to 25 years.
-Notwithstanding the storm frequency, there is a 70% to almost 80% risk a storm similar to Hurricane Isabel will impact Duck over the next 30 years.
+In general, a storm similar to Hurricane Isabel would have a 4% to 5% probability of occurring in any given year, i.e., a storm similar to Hurricane Isabel would be expected to impact the area an average of once every 20 to 25 years.
+Notwithstanding the storm frequency, there is a 70% to nearly 80% risk that a storm similar to Hurricane Isabel will impact Kill Devil Hills over the next 30 years.

-The SBEACH model was applied to each of the approximate 1000-foot baseline transects along Duck and the landward most point where the post-storm profile was one (1) foot below the prestorm profile used as an indication of the landward limit of the storm's "impact".
-The impact point at each transect was generated using GIS software.
+The SBEACH model was applied to each of the approximate 500-foot baseline transects along Kill Devil Hills and the landward most point where the post-storm profile was one (1) foot below the pre-storm profile was used as an indication of the landward limit of the storm's "impact".
+The impact point at each transect was superimposed on 2012 aerial photographs and an impact line connecting the impact points was generated using GIS software.
 If the impact line reached the front of a structure, as defined by the Dare County GIS data, or bisected the structure, that structure was deemed impacted by the storm.
-No attempt was made to determine the extent of the potential damage, only that the structure would be impacted to some degree.
-In addition to the main structures, the analysis included an assessment of the potential storm impacts on ocean front swimming pools.
+No attempt was made to determine the extent of the potential damage only that the structure would be impacted to some degree.

-Details of the SBEACH analysis along with figures showing the impact line for the Alternative 1 - Abandon/Retreat (which is also applicable to Alternative 3 - No Action) as well as the impact lines for various beach design options evaluated for Alternative 2 are provided in Appendix B.
+Details of the SBEACH analysis along with figures showing the impact line for the Alternative 1 - Abandon/Retreat (which is also applicable to Alternative 3 - No Action) as well as the impact lines for various beach design options evaluated for Alternative 2 are available upon request.

 The SBEACH analysis for the Abandon/Retreat Alternative (Alternative 1) provided an assessment of the number of structures at risk of storm damage should measures not be implemented to reduce the level of risk.
-The SBEACH runs for the various beach design options provided a relative measure of the potential reduction in storm damage to existing development relative to Alternative 1.
+The SBEACH analyses for the various beach design options provided a relative measure of the potential reduction in storm damage to existing development relative to Alternative 1.
 This provided a basis for selecting the most cost-effective beach design option.